Academic Information and Policies

 • Any grass areas on campus

-Streets on and near campus are city streets and are subject to both university and city regulations and ticketing.
+Streets on and near campus are city streets are subject to both university and city regulations and ticketing.
 The city and the university do not permit overnight parking on streets on or near campus.
 Additionally, students are reminded they must abide by city snow removal and other regulations.

 Please contact the Office of Student Life for more information.